If you’re planning a trip to Buenos Aires, then this is the post for you!

 Buenos Aires Hotel Recommendations

-HYATT PALACIO DUHAU | Want to feel like a princess in her palace?
+Hyatt Palacio Duhau | Want to feel like a princess in her palace?
 This is the place.
-Palacio Duhau is located on one of the fanciest streets in Recoleta, amidst luxury hotels, mansions and designer boutiques.
+Palacio Duhau is located on one of the fanciest streets in Recoleta, amidst luxury hotels, mansions, and designer boutiques.
 It’s only a few blocks away from the Recoleta Cemetery and Avenida 9 de Julio, making the location priceless.
 Check rates here.

-FOUR SEASONS | You know you’re always going to receive the best service imaginable in a Four Seasons.
+Four Seasons | You know you’re always going to receive the best service imaginable in a Four Seasons.
 It also doesn’t hurt that the 4 Seasons is home to two of the best restaurants in Buenos Aires.
 Order a charcuterie plate and a sirloin in Elena and you’ll think you’ve gone straight to heaven.
 The hip lobby bar, Pony Line, makes a mean burger and great cocktails.
 Check rates here.

-HOME HOTEL | In Palermo Hollywood, Home Hotel is a great small hotel.
+Home Hotel | In Palermo Hollywood, Home Hotel is a great small hotel.
 It has a gorgeous green interior patio, pool and a spa to use a refuge from the city streets.
 In Hollywood, it’s smack in the middle of the city’s best restaurants and bars.
 Check rates here.

-BE JARDIN BY COPPOLA | Did you know that Francis Ford Coppola owns boutique hotels?
-His property in Palermo Soho is a beautiful old home.
+Be Jardin by Coppola | Did you know that Francis Ford Coppola owns boutique hotels?
+His property in Palermo Soho is a beautiful old home, his old home in fact.
 It’s an oasis to escape the city streets, with a beautiful pool and patio (perfect to sip on a glass of Malbec to end the day.
 Check rates here.

-HOTEL BABEL | Prefer historic San Telmo?
+L’Adresse Hôtel Boutique | Prefer historic San Telmo?
 Hotel Babel is a modern and chic boutique hotel in the heart of the colonial, cobblestoned neighborhood.
-You’ll be near the weekly market, La Boca, Plaza de Mayo and Puerto Madero.
+You’ll be near the weekly market, La Boca, Plaza de Mayo, and Puerto Madero.
 Check rates here.

-Hostels & Backpackers
+Buenos aires Hostels & Backpackers

-MILHOUSE HOSTEL AVENUE | A friend of mine stayed in Milhouse and had a great experience.
+Milhouse Hostel Avenue | A friend of mine stayed in Milhouse and had a great experience.
 It’s on Avenida de Mayo, walking distance to San Telmo, Plaza de Mayo, and 9 de Julio.
-You have access to the kitchen and grills on the roof to prepare your own food.
-The rooms have lockers to secure your belongings.
-There's a common area to socialize and the rooms were comfortable to relax in.
-Check rates here.

-ART FACTORY PALERMO | Art Factory is one of the coolest hostels in the city!
-The walls are covered in murals and graffiti artwork.
 This hostel really represents the creative side of Buenos Aires.
-This one is in Palermo, they also have on in San Telmo and one in Soho.
+This one is in Palermo, they also have one in San Telmo and one in Soho.
 Check rates here.